0x7c13/Notepads/README.md

 ## Platform limitations (UWP):

-* You won't be able to save files to system folders due to UWP restriction (windows, system32, etc.).
 * You cannot associate potentially harmful file types (.cmd, .bat etc.) with Notepads.
 * Notepads does not work well with large files; the file size limit is set to 1MB for now.
 I will add large file support later.